dpendjol/FoodTracker/README.md

 ## Without external scripts

-The basic configuration of the server is the
+The basic configuration of the server is the same as the version with external scripts.

 ### **Components**
 - Setting up runner on VPS